 6. Check your email for your financial aid offer letter.

 Please accept or decline your offers on My Financial Aid via the Financial Aid main webpage.

 Applicants who are accepted late or who complete their financial aid files after the established deadlines will receive decisions on a rolling basis.

 Springfield College does not guarantee funding to all eligible applicants.

 You’ll receive a financial aid decision on My Financial Aid advising you of your eligibility for federal, state, and College financial assistance.

 We know that a family’s financial information is extremely sensitive.
 Please be assured that all income information submitted to the Office of Financial Aid is held in strict confidence.
 In addition, your financial status does not affect your admission into the College.

 Students are asked to complete the Free Application for Federal Student Aid (FAFSA).
-Once Springfield College receives the processed FAFSA, there may be other documents or forms that will be requested of the student applicant and his or her parents.
+Once Springfield College receives the processed FAFSA, there may be other documents or forms that will be requested of the student applicant and their parents.
 The request for additional information is called verification.
-Additional steps for the verification can be found below.